← Back to articles

 Comorbidity codes for GLP-1 prior authorization

 For patients with BMI 27–29.9, at least one weight-related comorbidity is required to qualify for GLP-1 coverage.
 For patients with BMI ≥30, comorbidities strengthen the PA and can be the difference between approval and denial.
+For patients with BMI ≥35 (Class 2), comorbidities are particularly important to code separately alongside E66.812 — per FY2026 guidelines, these patients should carry both the class-specific obesity code and each active comorbidity as distinct diagnoses.
 Always code every active comorbidity documented in the visit note.

 CodeConditionNotes